L.A. Care Health Plan: History and structure

 L.A.
 Care Health Plan (Local Initiative Health Authority for Los Angeles County) was created in 1997 by the State of California to provide health care services for Medi-Cal managed care beneficiaries, uninsured children and other vulnerable populations in Los Angeles County.

 In 1993, the State Department of Health Services produced a report entitled "Expanding Medi-Cal Managed Care: Reforming the Health System – Protecting Vulnerable Populations" which served as a blueprint for expansion of Medi-Cal managed care.
 It designated L.A.
 County as one of the areas for the "Two-Plan Model" where a locally organized Medi-Cal managed care plan (local initiative health plan) would be formed to compete directly for Medi-Cal managed care enrollments with a "commercial plan".
 After a competitive selection process, Health Net of California was chosen by the State as the "commercial plan", L.A.
 Care Health Plan was formed as the Local Initiative Health Authority of Los Angeles County, and the Two-Plan Model began to operate in L.A.
 County.

 During its 1997 launch, L.A.
-Care contracted with seven established health plans, referred to as plan partners: Blue Cross of California (now Anthem), Community Health Plan (CHP), Kaiser Permanente, Care 1st, UHP, Tower Health Plan and Maxicare.
+Care contracted with seven established health plans, referred to as plan partners: Blue Cross of California (now Anthem), Community Health Plan (CHP), Kaiser Permanente, Care1st, UHP, Tower Health Plan and Maxicare.
 By 2006, L.A.
 Care had established its own direct line of business in Medi-Cal.

 In 2008, L.A.
 Care launched the Medicare Advantage Special Needs Plan (SNP) for those dually-eligible for both Medi-Cal and Medicare.
 Starting in 2015, dually-eligible members were given the option to join the L.A.
 Care Cal MediConnect plan, offering members a coordinated care model within a single health plan and will help to foster better health outcomes and improved quality of life for dual-eligibles.